TheOdinProject/curriculum/foundations/installations/installations.md

 This section contains helpful links to related content.
 It isn't required, so consider it supplemental.

 - Google Chrome is one of the most important tools that you will be using throughout the curriculum.
-This [reference](https://support.google.com/chrome/answer/157179?hl=en&co=GENIE.Platform%3DDesktop#zippy=%2Ctab-window-shortcuts) has many of the common shortcuts that you may find useful using Chrome.
+This reference has many [common shortcuts that you may find useful when using Chrome](https://support.google.com/chrome/answer/157179?hl=en&co=GENIE.Platform%3DDesktop#zippy=%2Ctab-window-shortcuts).